 Always be aware of the altitude on any Colorado trail, bring water and watch the skies for the ever changing weather, especially lightning.

-When reaching the end of the road, the adventure and exploring is all yours.
-You can continue hiking on, curving to your right and climb Gold Hill.
-This steep climb will bring up to 12,000 feet to an open tundra, no trees and unbelievable views.
+When reaching the end of the road, the adventure and exploring are all yours.
+You can continue hiking, curving to your right, and climbing Gold Hill.
+This steep climb will bring up to 12,000 feet to open tundra, with no trees, and unbelievable views.

-For a relaxing easy day, wander around the cabin and mining remains, picnic, take pictures, explore.
+For a relaxing easy day, wander around the cabin and mining remains, picnic, take pictures, and explore.
 For more adventure keep going, head up to Gold Hill.
-Either way you won’t be disappointed!
+Either direction, you won’t be disappointed!

 The Trailhead is located approximately 6.2 miles on Hwy 91 from Copper Mountain heading towards Leadville.
 It is easy to miss!
 Watch for it on your left.
 You will find a good size parking area.